Aoi the Gallerist & Leila the Villainess: A Glamorous Contract for a Second Life

 Top, Installation view: FEMINISMS, 21st Century Museum of Contemporary Art, Kanazawa, 2021-2022 Photo: Keizo Kioku

-Bottom, Installation view: New Cristal Palace, Talion Gallery, Tokyo, 2020 Photo: Keizo Kioku
+Bottom, Installation view: New Crystal Palace, Talion Gallery, Tokyo, 2020 Photo: Keizo Kioku

 Resembling Snake 5 : Diagram of Snakes and Stones